Practice Corner Authors:

-The content is locked to SCCAP Members OnlyLogin To Unlock to Access it.
+The content is locked to SCCAP Members OnlyLogin To Unlock and Access Content.

 Full article reference: Lau, A.S., Gonzalez, J.C., Barnett, M.L, Kim, J.J., Saifan, D., & Brookman-Frazee, L. (2018).
 Community therapist reports of client engagement challenges during the implementation of multiple EBPs in children’s mental health.
 Evidence-Based Practice in Child and Adolescent Mental Health, 3(3), 197-212. doi:10.1080/23794925.2018.1455545

 Additional Resources: Lau AS, Brookman-Frazee L. The 4KEEPS study: identifying predictors of sustainment of multiple practices fiscally mandated in children’s mental health services.
 Implement Sci.
 2016. doi:10.1186/s13012-016-0388-4.